htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 :index:`at a specific time<single: at a specific time; job execution>`

-Jobs may be scheduled to begin execution at a specified time in the future with HTCondor’s job deferral functionality.
-All specifications are in a job’s submit description file.
+Jobs may be scheduled to begin execution at a specified time in the future with HTCondor's job deferral functionality.
+All specifications are in a job's submit description file.
 Job deferral functionality is expanded to provide for the periodic execution of a job, known as the CronTab scheduling.